WICG/scheduling-apis/spec/patches.md

 <br/><br/>
 But the intent of this specification is that the {{TaskPriority}} of {{Scheduler}} tasks would influence the event loop priority.
-Specifically, "{{TaskPriority/background}}" tasks and continuations are typically considered less important than most other event loop tasks, and "{{TaskPriority/user-blocking}}" tasks and continuations, as well as "{{TaskPriority/user-visible}}" continuations (but not tasks), are typically considered to be more important.
+Specifically, "{{TaskPriority/background}}" tasks and continuations are typically considered less important than most other event loop tasks, while "{{TaskPriority/user-blocking}}" tasks and continuations, as well as "{{TaskPriority/user-visible}}" continuations (but not tasks), are typically considered to be more important.
 <br/><br/>